 He has performed in the theater productions of “Billy Schwartz” (Haifa Theater), “Gorodish” (Cameri Theater of Tel Aviv), "My Fair Lady" (Habima National Theater) and in the children's play "Blue Tune with Curls" and "If I Suddenly Meet a Lion".
 In popular music he played and recorded with Eran Zur, Yehonatan Geffen, Keren Peles and appeared on TV show's “The Voice”, "London et Kirschenbaum" and Lior Schleien's "Gav Hauma".

 Oded won the first prize at the 2013 competition for performing contemporary music at Tel Aviv University, the America-Israel Cultural Foundation Scholarship (2010-2015) and the Siday Fellowship for Musical Creativity, through the Jerusalem Institute of Contemporary Music (2017-2019).

 Oded holds two master degrees from the Academy of Music in Basel, Switzerland; master in percussion performance under Matthias Würsch and a specialized master in contemporary music under Mike Svoboda, Marcus Weiss and Jürg Henneberger.
 He studied for a bachelor's degree at the Tel Aviv University under Alon Bor.
-His main percussion teachers are Genia Maistrovsky, Tomer Yariv, and Christian Dierstein.
+His main percussion teachers are Genia Maistrovsky, Tomer Yariv, Christian Dierstein and Robyn Schulkowsky.